stellaris-mods/autonomous-assembler/README.md

 In both cases, your objects need to have the same name as the ones you are overriding, obviously.

 ### A note about global flags
-The `gf_alphamodplus` and `has_renegade_spaceports` flags can be used to check for whether or not these addons are present.
+The `gf_alphamodplus` and `has_renegade_spaceports` global flags can be used to check for whether or not these addons are were active `on_game_start`.
 You should know, if you're adding support for a new spaceport module for example, that if a user ever had one of these addons present in their game, the flags remain until manually removed.

 You should also know that, as of right now, neither of these addons will set the flags if enabled _after_ the `on_game_start` action has triggered.
 Which means that if a player installs one of those addons _after_ initial game start, the flags will **not** be set.